pjdavis/lexoranker/README.md

 In order to use LexoRank, the database system you use must know how to lexicographically order the same way Ruby does.
 For MySQL that is generally the `ascii_bin` collation for the ranking column.
 For PostgreSQL, it's the `C` collation.
-The included generator will not choose one of these for you (but can be passed in as an option).
 The character space that is used by default includes [A-Z, a-z, 0-9] and should be ordered correctly without the collations, however if you wish to provide your own, you need to adjust your database accordingly.

 ## Contributing